dro42/bsys_sem1_lab4/bsys_lab_4.md

 When ram.py 1 is executed 1024 MB of RAM are being used on the virtual machine.
 And with the parameter 2 2048 MB and with the Parameter 3 with 3072 MB.
-If more RAM is used then we have on the machince including swap space, then the script will end with a OOM.
+If more RAM is used then we have on the machine including swap space, then the script will end with an OOM (out-of memory).
 ![htop_ram1.png](resources/htop_ram1.png)
 ![htop_ram2.png](resources/htop_ram2.png)
 ![htop_ram3.png](resources/htop_ram3.png)